-How Sustainability Centres Can Support Research that Impacts Practice.
-Best practices for engaged scholarship.
+How Sustainability Centres Can Support Research that Impacts Practice

-- Snowflake Resource – from Sarah Ivory (University of Edinburgh), a way for students to map their priorities and impacts
+The Snowflake Resource, from Sarah Ivory (University of Edinburgh), presents a way for students to map their priorities and impacts.

 Workshop Agenda and Biosketches